PaddlePaddle/Paddle/doc/design/cluster_train/pserver_client.md

 name:sparse-n-1
 ```

+The library is unaware of the partition, and treat each parameter independently.
+Only when saving parameters, the parameter servers will merge the sparse parameters according to the naming convention.

-## Gradient Optimization
+## Model Optimization Using Gradient

-There are two ways to perform model optimization according to gradients:
+There are two ways to perform model optimization using gradients:

 - On Client

   The client does forward and backward update multiple steps.
 In each step, the gradients are calculated each step and a new model is generated.
 After some steps, the client will calculate the difference between the newest model and the old model at step 0.
 The difference will be updated to parameter servers.
-Parameter servers will just update parameters according to the difference without any optimization using gradients (such as Adam and L1 regularization).
+Parameter servers will just update parameters using the difference without any optimization using gradients (such as Adam and L1 regularization).

 - On Parameter Server

   The client will send gradients to parameter servers, the parameter server will do the optimization using gradients.

 ## L1 and L2 Regularization